 - 5 Ways to Make Freezer Cooking Work for You from Simple Bites

-No more Christmas Eve last minute rush or frantic tape/bow/paper hunting (not that I speak from experience, ahem) means you’ll be tucked in your bed with visions of dancing sugar plums before midnight this year.
+Avoiding the Christmas Eve last-minute rush or frantic tape/bow/paper hunting means you’ll be tucked in your bed before midnight this year.

-I know that this one is hard.
-But, it might be the best gift you give yourself this holiday season.
+I know this one is hard, but it might be the best gift you give yourself this holiday season.